nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `viewteammate GIT_USER_NAME`

-Example: `viewteammate Lucas98` displays all the information about the teammate with the Git User Name Lucas 98 to the user.
+Example: `viewteammate Lucas98` displays all the information about the teammate with the Git User Name Lucas98 to the user.

 ### Delete a teammate `deleteteammate`